 Glycerine viscosity issues

-Questions are sometimes raised about PG sensitivity, leading to discussions about a change to VG - but this brings up its own issues, particularly regarding viscosity problems (especially in the past, with in carto tank systems.
+Questions are sometimes raised about PG sensitivity, leading to discussions about a change to VG - but this brings up its own issues, particularly regarding viscosity problems (especially in the past, with in carto tank systems).
 Some of these topics are examined below.

 This article was written specifically for the benefit of e-cigarette store owners, one of whom brought up these issues; in general, shop owners/managers are keen vapers but not technical experts.
 There is no comparison between the relative size of the knowledge base for ecigarette vendors and tobacconists (vendors of cigarettes and tobacco): the amount of knowledge required by an ecigarette supplier is many times greater than that for a tobacconist.
 An ecig vendor needs at least two years of experience to reach a basic level of competency, since they are customer-facing staff who will have two major issues to contend with:

 In order to assist transition from smoking to vaping, a mentor requires knowledge of the many thousands of options in order to achieve the best success rate: zero-option vaping has a success rate of as low as 10% (that is, being restricted to one hardware & refill option), whereas full-option vaping may succeed in 75% of cases under optimal circumstances .
 You can see that there is a massive difference between these two extremes.